lennonokun/hustle/README.md

 * maybe wbank csvs should re list answers for guess bank?
 * check if solve strings are impossible? (allow impossible with --dirty)
 * improve dtree pprint format
-* make stats for time to solve also
-* also try stats for different n and configs
 * multiple heuristic options? (linear reg, precomputed, etc)
 * optimize solving
   - better lower bounds